 In the United States, a national survey conducted on Drug Use and Health show that more than 18 million people in their lifetime have tried MDMA at least once.

 A survey from 2009 to 2019 conducted among an estimated 70,000 participants ranging from 12 years old above, the statistics show that approximately 2.54 million people had used MDMA in 2019.

 In schools, statistics in the US show that trends in the prevalence of MDMA for 8th graders had a slight 0.2 percent increase from 2017 to 2020.
-Conversely, a decrease of 0.2 percent and 1.3 percent among 10th and 12th graders, respectively, from the same period, has been noted.
+Conversely, a decrease of 0.2 percent and 1.3 percent among 10th and 12th graders, respectively, from the same period, has noted.

 What can cause a false positive in an MDMA drug test?